 Child language development is a complex and crucial process that enables children to quickly understand and use language, from their first words to complex sentences, to communicate thoughts, feelings, and needs (Susanto, 2012).
 Through the intrauterine environment, the fetus is exposed to human language.
 Every day, the mother's words are heard and biologically absorbed by the fetus, imprinting those words on the fetus.
-This is one of the reasons why children tend to be closer to their mothers than their fathers.
+This is one of the reasons why children tend to be closer to their mothers than to their fathers.
 A crying child will usually calm down when held by their mother.

-Normal children typically acquire their first language quickly (around 2-6 years).
+Normal children typically acquire their first language in a short time (around the ages of 2-6 years).
 According to Chomsky, this occurs not only due to the stimuli the child receives, but also because every human is equipped with an innate device from birth that allows them to acquire their first language, known as the "language acquisition device" (LAD).
-This LAD distinguishes humans from animals and is a unique feature of human language acquisition compared to the non-linguistic behaviors of other creatures.
+This LAD distinguishes humans from animals and is a unique feature of human language acquisition compared to non-linguistic behaviors of other creatures.

 Child language development is influenced not only by neurological development but also by biological development.
 Lenneberg states that child language development follows a biological schedule that cannot be accelerated or slowed down.
-A child cannot be forced to say something if their biological ability is inadequate.
-Conversely, if the biological ability is present, the child cannot say it.
+A child cannot be forced to say something if their biological ability is not yet adequate.
+Conversely, if the biological ability is present, the child cannot be prevented from saying it.
 This demonstrates the connection between biological development and a child's language ability.
-The goal of preschool language development is for children to process and express words clearly, understand and convey speech, and argue effectively (Lubis, 2018).
+The goal of preschool language development is for children to be able to process and express words clearly, understand and convey speech, and argue effectively (Lubis, 2018, p.
+1).